Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 “The great power of this principle of selection is not hypothetical.
 It is certain that several of our eminent breeders have, even within a single lifetime, modified to a large extent their breeds of cattle and sheep.”

-Inferring selection to be analogous to selective breeding provided a framework to understand the term.
-However, it does not define the term nor offer a framework to understand the mechanisms of selection.
+Inferring that selection is analogous to selective breeding provided a framework for understanding the term.
+However, it neither defines the term nor offers a framework for understanding the mechanisms of selection.

 Mechanisms of Selection